ReplicaMark5/A2-Prep---QM/AI/learning guides/Chapter 17.md

 - Achieve both *the right features* and *the fewest failures*.

 **Philosophy:**
-Plan quality from the start → capture customer needs → convert them into measurable design requirements (CTQs) → verify before launch.
+Plan quality from the start → capture customer needs → convert them into <span style="color:rgb(196, 51, 2)">measurable design requirements (CTQs)</span> → verify before launch.

 **Scope:**
 - Used in **new product introduction (NPI)**, service design, or process redesign.